Free Gospel-Centered Sunday School Curriculum

 Hand Motions:

-• The Lord: Point both hands up to the sky.
+The Lord: Point both hands straight up toward the sky.

-• You need only: Hold up one finger.
+You need only: Hold up one single finger.

 Praying with Kids

-2. Stretch out cotton balls and glue them to the back of your scene to represent the pillar of cloud.
+3. Add the cloud: Stretch cotton balls and glue them in a cluster at the back of the scene to represent the pillar of cloud protecting Israel.